flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 ## Benefits

 - Public IP protection: Your public server's IP is never exposed when downloading packages or making external requests.
-This reduces your attack surface and makes it harder for malicious actors to profile your server's behavior.
+This reduces your attack surface, reduces MITM attacks, ISP downtimes, and makes it harder for malicious actors to profile your server's behavior.

 - Traffic encryption beyond the server: Even if someone is monitoring the network at your data center, they only see encrypted Tailscale traffic.
 The actual destinations and content of your requests are hidden.